Methuen Runaway Trailer Accident Lawyers

 One of the most important pieces of evidence is a black box, otherwise known as an Electronic Logging Device (ELD).
 These devices are required by the Federal Motor Carrier Safety Administration (FMCSA) and are designed to track the performance of a truck while it is in operation.
-This data can include key information from the time of the accident, such as the truck’s speed, braking times, weight, and distance traveled, as well as if the driver violated the required hours of service.
+This data can include key information from the time of the collision, such as the truck’s speed, braking times, weight, and distance traveled, as well as if the driver violated the required hours of service.
 This can suggest that they were fatigued at the time of the accident and could have lost control because of it.

-Black box data can also be substantiated by witness statements, especially if the driver demonstrated other reckless behavior leading up to the accident.
+Black box data can also be substantiated by witness statements, especially if the driver demonstrated other reckless behavior leading up to the crash.
 They may have been swerving in and out of lanes, cutting off other vehicles, or tail-gating to force other drivers to speed up.

 After an event as scary as a runaway trailer, you are probably still in shock, feeling stressed by medical appointments and surgeries, and wondering how you are going to move on after this.
 As the stack of bills grows bigger and you work through recovery, you will need sound legal advice to secure the compensation you deserve.

 Starting a personal injury claim can be complicated for any individual, but you do not have to shoulder the burden yourself.
 If you bring your case to the Massachusetts truck accident attorneys at the DiBella Law Offices, P.C., we will take on the bulk of the work, from collecting evidence to negotiating with insurance companies, allowing you to focus on recovery.
 Do not let a negligent driver or trucking company shortchange you with a weak settlement.
 Secure the representation you need to rebuild your life.
 Contact us at (781) 262-3338 to schedule a free consultation.